Absorption-based Circumgalactic Medium Line Emission Estimates: the physics of CGM emission

 We start with a simple estimate for the anticipated emission strengths in CGM lines, assuming they are powered by galactic feedback processes.
 Let us assume that a fraction $f_{\rm CGM}$ of the energy in feedback results in cooling emission from the CGM.
 If the CGM emits over a radial extent of $R_{\rm CGM}$ with a fraction $\alpha_{\lambda_X}$ of the energy coming out in transition $X$ with wavelength $\lambda_X$, this yields an average observed intensity emitted over an area of $\pi R_{\rm CGM}^2$ of

-where $P_{\rm SN}$ is the power in SN feedback, which we assume dominates the feedback energetics.
-For the rightmost equality, we take $P_{\rm SN}$ to be $10^{51}$~erg per supernovae times 1\% of the star formation rate (SFR), motivated by estimates for the kinetic energy per supernovae and the fraction of stellar mass formed per supernovae.
+where $P_{\rm SN}$ is the power in supernova feedback.\footnote{Here we assume that supernovae dominate the feedback energetics, but this calculation can be easily generalized to include black hole feedback with a certain power.} For the rightmost equality, we take $P_{\rm SN}$ to be $10^{51}$~erg per supernovae times 1\% of the star formation rate (SFR), motivated by estimates for the kinetic energy per supernovae and the fraction of stellar mass formed per supernovae.
 We note that several works suggest $ f_{\rm CGM}\sim 0.3-1$ \citep{tumlinson11, fielding17, faerman17, mcquinn18}, and emission observations could test such predictions.
 For $\alpha_{\lambda_X} \gtrsim 10^{-2}-10^{-3}$, the average intensity given by equation~(\ref{eqn:Ienergy}) may be detectable.
 Existing IFUs on $\sim 10$m optical telescopes are sensitive to surface brightness as low as $I_{\lambda_X} \sim 300-1000 ~\gamma {\rm ~cm}^{-2} ~{\rm s}^{-1} ~{\rm sr}^{-1}$ \citep{2010SPIE.7735E..0MM, 2012SPIE.8446E..13M, 2019ApJ...877....4L}, with IFUs on future extremely large telescopes projecting factor of $\sim 3-10$ improvements \citep{2019ApJ...877....4L}.
-In the UV, a hypothetical Zodiacal background-limited UV space telescope with mirror diameter $D$ and field of view larger than the angular radius $\theta_{\rm CGM}$ would be sensitive to
+In the UV, a hypothetical Zodiacal background-limited space telescope with mirror diameter $D$ and field of view larger than the angular radius $\theta_{\rm CGM}$ would be sensitive to